Introduction – What Is International Economic Law

 m.
 Promotion of international social justice;

 n.
-International co-operation for development;
+International cooperation for development;

 o.
 Free access to and from the sea by land-locked countries within the framework of the above principles.

 CERDS provides that nations have the right to choose their economic, political, and cultural systems without influence or threats from outside.
-CERDS also grants the right for nations to exercise permanent sovereignty over their natural resources, regulate international investment, regulate transnational corporations, limit the ability of transnational corporations to influence national governments, to nationalize resources with compensation, for states to engage in international trade, and set regulations around that trade, and to direct the future development of their economies.
+CERDS also grants the right for nations to exercise permanent sovereignty over their natural resources, regulate international investment, regulate transnational corporations, limit the ability of transnational corporations to influence national governments, nationalize resources with compensation, for states to engage in international trade, and set regulations around that trade, and to direct the future development of their economies.

 In 1986, the UN General Assembly reiterated the right to development as a human right.
-It moved to protect the freedom of people and nations to freely choose their method of development, control their resources and regulation to facilitate that development, and noting that development and advancement is the responsibility of all persons.
+It moved to protect the freedom of people and nations to freely choose their method of development, control their resources and regulation to facilitate that development, and note that development and advancement are the responsibility of all persons.
 This framework may have led to the development of the Millennium Development Goals in 2000.